mahussain99/financial-tracker/README.md

 - Thank you to [Mentor's Name] for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.
-- Nauman Saqib, Arsenni Kunilovski, Shaherr and Natnel Twolde
+- Nauman Saqib, Arsenni Kunilovski, Shaher and Natnel Twolde